gerardhemgren/FE_gutematch/README.md

 **Fake solution:** The user's id is holded in the local storage.

 ## Front-End made with React js
-App starts by asking the player Id from the local storage, then decides if shows the matches and options available from a registered user or not.
+App starts first waiting for auth0, and then asking if there is an user (**isAuthorized**: this is true when logIn/signUp.
+At 'refresh' isAuthorized is false (user is lost from auth0)) but then asks if it there's a record for the playerId at local storage, and finally decides if shows the matches and options available from a registered user.

-There's a default user to access the matches's generalized view from the database, that user is the **unauthorized user**.\
-This will be improved first in Back-End/DB and later with 'Silent Authentication', but for now is the **0 switch** for the app to work by setting everything.

 ## Hooks: useState and useEffect
-To have the player ID in the local storage and in the database, once the user call the `loginWithRedirect` method from auth0, then the provided user's info will be available to be called by the `logIn_signUp` API service inside the useEffect called by his dependecys `[user, playerId]`.
+To have the player ID in the local storage and in the database, once the user call the `loginWithRedirect` method from auth0, then the provided user's info will be available to be called by the `logIn_signUp` API service inside the useEffect.

 There is another switch called `renderSwitch` used to re-render the app when it needed.
-Like when the user joins or creates a match, is redirected to his matches component, or when the user deletes or leaves a match, is still at his matches component.\
+Like when the user joins or creates a match, is redirected to his matches component, or when the user deletes or leaves a match, is still at 'his matches' component.\
 Also to navigate between routes.

 ## Router with react-router